edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

 ### Share on facebook

-For facebook there actually a lot of ways to do it but some options seem a little too complex for this case, you can give it a look if you want but for this case I don't want to add the sdk and I don't need to track all the shares from the page so we are gonna do it by using the `facebook.com/sharer`
+For facebook there actually a lot of ways to do it, but some options seem a bit overwhelming, you can give it a look if you want to, but in this case I don't want to add the sdk and I don't need to track all the shares from the page so we are gonna do it by using `facebook.com/sharer`

 ```jsx
 const ShareButton = ({title, text, url }) => {